enricoforti/enricoforti.github.io/index.md

 Product development teams often face the challenge of designing radically new products that cater at the same time to the revealed tastes and expectations of existing customers.
 In new product development projects, this tension guides critical choices about continuity or change concerning product attributes and team composition.
 Research suggests these choices interact, but it is not clear whether they are complements or substitutes and if the level of change in one should match or not the level of change in the other.
 In this article, we examine the interaction between product attribute change, team change, and a new team-level factor, which we term stream concentration, as it captures differences among team members in terms of familiarity with the knowledge domain of the new product being developed.
 We assess the effects of stream concentration on the management of change in new product development projects using longitudinal data from the music industry.
 We analyze 2621 new product development projects between 1962 and 2008 involving 34,265 distinct team members.
 Results show that stream concentration is a critical factor in new product development projects that, together with product attributes and team composition, affects new product performance.
 We discuss implications for research and practice.

-**Penalizing Hard-working “Strivers” During Medical Scarcity** _—	with: Lee J. and Tsay C._
+**Naturals over Strivers: Perceived Naturalness affects Healthcare Resource Allocation During Scarcity** _—	with: Lee J. and Tsay C._

-_Under review at Science_
+_Under review at Nature_

-Medical and healthcare crises in recent years have illuminated the challenges to fair and equitable access to scarce resources.
-We present a psychological mechanism that contributes to biased decision-making about healthcare and show that although people believe that one’s “striving” or hard work contributes more to healthcare outcomes, people deem “naturally” able individuals to be more deserving of critical medical care than strivers.
-Our results yield implications that can help scholars and healthcare practitioners refine and debias decision making, thereby reducing the psychological, health, and moral costs associated with monetary and medical resource allocation decisions under severe constraints.
+Acute medical crises intensify scrutiny of equitable resource allocation practices.
+We characterize preference for “naturalness” as a psychological mechanism that may affect decision-making in healthcare settings.
+Across distinct studies we find that, despite highlighting striving and hard work as important determinants of health outcomes, people deem “naturally” able individuals to be more deserving of medical care than those perceived as “strivers”.
+The preference for “naturalness” we document in this study yields implications that can help scholars and healthcare practitioners to develop novel strategies for mitigating the psychological, health, and moral consequences of resource allocation under scarcity.